Dodo-alone/ShortCord.ai/README.md

 - Rate limiting prevents API abuse
 - Admin-only configuration commands
 - Environment variable protection for secrets
+- Option for users to opt out of summarization

 ### ⚠️ Privacy Considerations
 - **Message Access**: Bot can read all messages in channels it's added to